-Here’s a little known fact.
+Here’s a little-known fact.
 Until 1986, the New York Times prohibited the use of “Ms.” as an honorific for women.
 Think about that.
-For the majority of its history, whenever a woman was referred to in the pages of the New York Times, her martial status had to be included.
+For the majority of its history, whenever a woman was referred to in the pages of the New York Times, her marital status had to be included.
 This was not so (and never has been) for men.

 This is important because the way we structure content says a lot about the values we share.
 If we require Mr., which says nothing about marital status, before a man’s name but either Miss or Mrs. before a woman’s name, we are saying that the most important thing to know about that woman is her marital status.
 All other information can wait in the visual hierarchy of that sentence.

 To be fair, the first mention of the name would include none of that information (e.g. Harry Potter or Hermoine Granger) but each subsequent mention of the name (e.g. Mr. Potter or Miss Granger) would not only foreground marital status, but repeat it again and again until it becomes one of the few truly memorable aspects of the person.

 Never mind the fact that requiring either Mr. or Miss. or Mrs. (or Ms. even) before a name forces gender norms that don’t apply to everyone.

 It was actually quite a long battle to get Ms. into common usage, a fact drawn into sharp relief by the fact that at no point was there a fight to create honorifics that identified male marital status in any way.
 The structure of the usage suggested a very simple thing: We, as a society, consider male marital status irrelevant, and female marital status of the utmost importance.